anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-1-individual.md

 * It says my tests are failing, but how do I see which one?

 See my guide on understanding [GitHub Actions and tests](test-guide).

+* I'm not at high enough coverage, but how can I know what to add without seeing the production code?

+It is an unusual challenge to hit high coverage without seeing production code, but I believe in you.
+By testing just standard cases and reasonable edge cases (invalid input to the functions and main, no input at all, etc.), I was able to hit 98% coverage.
+If you are really stuck, feel free to reach out for a hint.